 While many veterans save money through their VA cash-out refinance, they’ll still have to pay for the loan through closing costs.
 This is standard with every type of mortgage and refinance.

-Closing costs can easily be offset with long-term savings on the loan, but homeowners will still need to come up with money to pay the costs at closing.
+Closing costs can easily be offset with long-term savings on the mortgage loan over the full loan term, but homeowners will still need to come up with the money to pay the closing costs for the new mortgage.

-Depending on when you first purchased a home, there is a chance that current rates are higher than those you currently have.
-This would mean paying more on a monthly basis.
+In the period of time since you first purchased a home, there is a chance that current rates are higher than those you currently have.
+A higher interest rate would mean paying more on a monthly basis.